nazarkohut/QuantumAssessment/islands_counter/README.md

 # Problem asks us to find number of islands.
-***I have considered two approaches: depth first search solution and breadth first search solution.***
+***I have considered two approaches: a depth-first search solution and a breadth-first search solution.***

 ## Structure and usage